SidRoberts/framework/README.md

 **A working example is coming soon.**

 This library can be divided into three components:
 * Kernel: couples Router and Dispatcher together.
-It is better able to deal with 404 errors and also adds Return Handlers.
+It is better able to deal with 404 errors and returns Symfony Response objects.
 * Router: takes a URL and determines which action method should be executed.
 * Dispatcher: executes the Controller code.

-A key detail with this implementation is that, although it uses Symfony's HTTP Request object, it doesn't require that Symfony HTTP Response objects should be returned.
-Instead, it allows the controllers to return whatever they want and, optionally, you can package that returned value by using Return Handlers to enforce a particular output (eg. Symfony Response, CLI exit codes).

 ### Controllers